Uzbekistan: Communications

+Censorship

-Internet Censorship exists in Uzbekistan and in October 2012 the government toughened internet censorship by blocking access to proxy servers.
+Censorship in Uzbekistan exists and in October 2012 the government toughened internet censorship by blocking access to proxy servers.
 Reporters Without Borders has named Uzbekistan's government an "Enemy of the Internet" and government control over the internet has increased dramatically since the start of the Arab Spring.

 The press in Uzbekistan practices self-censorship and foreign journalists have been gradually expelled from the country since the Andijan massacre of 2005 when government troops fired into crowds of protesters killing 187 according to official reports and estimates of several hundred by unofficial and witness accounts.

 Transportation

 Tashkent, the nation's capital and largest city, has a four-line metro built in 1977, and expanded in 2001 after ten years' independence from the Soviet Union.
 Uzbekistan and Kazakhstan are currently the only two countries in Central Asia with a subway system.
 It is promoted as one of the cleanest systems in the former Soviet Union.
 The stations are exceedingly ornate.
-For example, the station Metro Kosmonavtov built in 1984 is decorated using a space travel theme to recognise the achievements of humankind in space exploration and to commemorate the role of Vladimir Dzhanibekov, the Soviet cosmonaut of Uzbek origin.
+For example, the station Kosmonavtlar built in 1984 is decorated using a space travel theme to recognise the achievements of humankind in space exploration and to commemorate the role of Vladimir Dzhanibekov, the Soviet cosmonaut of Uzbek origin.
 A statue of Vladimir Dzhanibekov stands near a station entrance.

 There are government-operated trams and buses running across the city.
 There are also many taxis, registered and unregistered.
 Uzbekistan has plants that produce modern cars.
 The car production is supported by the government and the Korean auto company Daewoo.
 In May 2007 UzDaewooAuto, the car maker, signed a strategic agreement with General Motors-Daewoo Auto and Technology (GMDAT, see GM Uzbekistan also).
 The government bought a stake in Turkey's Koc in SamKochAvto, a producer of small buses and lorries.
 Afterward, it signed an agreement with Isuzu Motors of Japan to produce Isuzu buses and lorries.

 Train links connect many towns in Uzbekistan, as well as neighbouring former republics of the Soviet Union.
 Moreover, after independence two fast-running train systems were established.
 Uzbekistan launched the first high-speed railway in Central Asia in September 2011 between Tashkent and Samarqand.
 The new high-speed electric train Talgo 250, called Afrosiyob, was manufactured by Patentes Talgo S.L.
 (Spain) and took its first trip from Tashkent to Samarkand on 26 August 2011.

-There is a large aeroplane plant that was built during the Soviet era – Tashkent Chkalov Aviation Manufacturing Plant or ТАПОиЧ in Russian.
+A large aircraft manufacturing plant was built during the Soviet era – Tashkent Chkalov Aviation Manufacturing Plant or ТАПОиЧ in Russian.
 The plant originated during World War II, when production facilities were evacuated south and east to avoid capture by advancing Nazi forces.
 Until the late 1980s, the plant was one of the leading aeroplane production centres in the USSR.
 With dissolution of the Soviet Union, its manufacturing equipment became outdated; most of the workers were laid off.
 Now it produces only a few planes a year, but with interest from Russian companies growing, there are rumours of production-enhancement plans.